vega/vega-lite/site/tutorials/gettings_started.md

 Now that you know how to create a bar chart with aggregated data in Vega-Lite, read our [second tutorial that shows you how to create a visualization of weather data]({{site.baseurl}}/tutorials/weather.html).

 There are tutorials similar to this one for [D3](http://bost.ocks.org/mike/bar/) and [Vega](https://github.com/vega/vega/wiki/Tutorial).
-You can try to recreate visualization from this tutorial.
+You can try to recreate the visualizations in this tutorial.